 - (1) The curriculum is designed to be taken over four years.
-With the prior approval of the Honors Advisor, application for an extension to the program must be submitted to the Student Advisor.
-With approval, students have six years from the time of admission to complete requirements for this program. - (2) Students are responsible for the completeness and accuracy of their registrations.
+To seek a program extension, students must obtain approval of the Honors Program Coordinator and then submit an application to the Student Advisor.
+With approval, students have up to six years from the time of original admission to the Faculty of Nursing to complete the degree requirements. - (2) Students are responsible for the completeness and accuracy of their registrations.
 Particular care should be exercised regarding prerequisite courses.
-Students are responsible for adjustments in registration made necessary by reexamination results.
+Students are responsible for adjustments in registration made necessary by reexamination results. - (3) Placements can be made anywhere in the greater Edmonton area (Devon, Fort Saskatchewan, Leduc, Morinville, St Albert, Sherwood Park, Spruce Grove and Stony Plain) or as far away as 150 kilometers.
+Students are responsible for their transportation to practice placements and for the costs of travel and accommodations. - (4) Clinical practice may include shift and weekend rotations.